-Department of Health 'Never Event' standard:
+Department of Health 'Never Event' standard

-Standard
+Indicator Standard

+Death or severe harm as a result of maladministration of insulin by a health professional.
 Never

 Local standards: Indicator Standards Access: Percentage of staff involved in the care of people with diabetes undergoing surgery or procedures who have received training in blood glucose measurement.
 100% Percentage of staff involved in the care of people with diabetes undergoing surgery or procedures receiving appropriate education from the Diabetes Inpatient Specialist Team.
-75% Safety, quality, and effectiveness during the pa atient journey: Percentage of primary care referrals containing all suggested information (Appendix 12).
+75% Safety, Quality, and effectiven ess during the patient journey: Percentage of primary care referrals containing all suggested information (Appendix 12 in the main NHS Diabetes document).
 80%.
 Where necessary, education programmes should be instituted to engage with primary care colleagues to raise the standard of referral letters.
-Percentage of patients with diabetes referred from surgical outpatients for pre-operative assessment.
-100% Percentage of patients for whom a perioperative diabetes management plan is created at the preoperative assessment clinic.
-100% Percentage of people with diabetes who are listed for elective surgery who are admitted on the day of the procedure.
+Percentage of patients with diabetes referred from surgical outpatients for pre- operative assessment.
+100% Percentage of patients for whom a peri-operative diabetes management plan is created at the pre-operative assessment clinic.
+100%

+Percentage of people with diabetes who are listed for elective surgery who are admitted on the day of the procedure.
 90%.
-An exclusion for this is where other significant co-morbidity needs pre-operative optimisation.
+An exclusion for this is where other significant co- morbidity needs pre-operative optimisation.
 Percentage of people with diabetes that are listed on the first third of the operating list (morning or afternoon lists).
 95% Percentage of people in whom a VRIII is established with correct configuration of the one-way and antisiphon valves.
 100% Length of stay for patients with diabetes undergoing surgery or procedures.
 No longer than 10% greater than for people without diabetes.
-Percentage of people with diabetes and a condition not usually requiring a post-operative overnight stay that are operated on electively during an evening list.
+Percentage of people with diabetes and a condition not usually requiring a post- operative overnight stay that are operated on electively during an evening list.
 0% Percentage of patients with diabetes who receive hourly monitoring of blood glucose during their procedure, and in recovery.
-100%

-Percentage of time that people with diabetes have their blood glucose levels kept between 6 and 10 mmol/L (although 4 to 12 is acceptable) during their admission.
-100% Percentage of patients with evidence of poor peri- operative glycaemic control: - diabetic ketoacidosis - hyperosmolar hyperglycaemic state - hypoglycaemia requiring 3rd party assistance 0% Percentage of patients where their discharge is delayed because of diabetes related problems.
-0% Institutional accountability and integrity: Percentage of patients with diabetes identified as such on hospital patient administration system.
+100% Percentage of time that people with diabetes have their blood glucose concentrations kept between 6 to 10 mmol/L (although 4 to 12 is acceptable) during their admission.
+100% Percentage of patients with evidence of poor peri- operative glycaemic control: Diabetic ketoacidosis Hyperosmolar hyperglycaemic state Hypoglycaemia requiring 3rd party assistance 0%

+Percentage of patients where their discharge is delayed because of diabetes related problems.
+0% Institutional accountability an d integrity: Percentage of patients with diabetes identified as such on hospital patient administration system.
 95% Percentage of clinical coding that identifies people with diabetes correctly.
-100% Patient and staff satisfaction: Percentage of staff who feel that they have sufficient levels of appropriate and timely support from the Diabetes Inpatient Specialist Team.
+100% Patient and Staff Satisfaction: Percentage of staff who feel that they have sufficient levels of appropriate and timely support from the Diabetes Inpatient Specialist Team.
 100% Percentage of patients who express satisfaction with their patient journey, using validated tools such as the Diabetes Treatment Satisfaction Questionnaire (DTSQ) and the Diabetes Treatment Satisfaction Questionnaire for Inpatients (DTSQ-IP).
 80%